audreylim/go-presenter/README.md

 # Go Presenter

-Go presenter builds of top of the [go present tool](https://github.com/golang/tools) to support presenter notes on a second screen.
+Go Presenter builds of top of the [go present tool](https://github.com/golang/tools) to support presenter notes on a second screen.

 ## Demo